wosnitza/webprosjekt3/README.md

 ## PS.
-For MAC you have to comment out the paths for windows and comment in the paths for MAC in simulator_constants.py and simulator_common\exchange_rates.py
+For MAC you have to comment out the paths for windows and comment in the paths for MAC in simulator_constants.py and simulator_common\exchange_rates.py, and reformat the path to your APPS folder location